List of John Deere tractors: 1960s: New generation of power

-1970s: Generation II
+1970s: Generation II and new iron horses

 During the 1970s, Deere & Company introduced 36 new models.
 In 1972, John Deere introduced the Generation II tractors.
-Generation II was characterized by the optional Sound Guard body, which was the first truly successful integrated tractor cab.
+Generation II was characterized by the optional Sound-Guard body.
 This innovative cab was isolated from the tractor by large rubber bushings, which dampened vibrations, and the interior was insulated with foam to reduce noise, and protect the operator from extreme temperatures outside.
 A foam pad on the firewall and sheets of lead under the dash greatly reduced engine noise inside the cab.
-The Sound Guard body also featured a rounded front windshield with an integrated door.
+The Sound-Guard body also featured a rounded front windshield with an integrated door.
 The door post was in line with the exhaust and air intake pipes, which route through the hood for the best forward visibility possible.
 Fully integrated heating and air conditioning was standard equipment, and it also featured windshield wipers, a dome light, a red interior lamp to illuminate the gear shift levers and hydraulic controls during nighttime operation, and speakers for an optional AM/FM radio, which many farmers added because they found the cab so quiet they could actually hear it.
 When it was introduced, it was the quietest tractor cab in the industry, and a vast improvement over the aftermarket cabs that Deere & Company had previously retrofitted to its tractors.

-The Generation II tractors also offered other innovative features not available on previous John Deere models, such as a Quad Range transmission that improved on Deere's proven Synchro Range transmission, by adding a high and low gears in each range, and Deere's new Perma-Clutch; a wet clutch that would last much longer, virtually the life of the tractor.
+The Generation II tractors also offered other innovative features not available on previous John Deere models, such as a Quad-Range transmission that improved on Deere's proven Synchro-Range transmission, by adding a high and low gears in each range, and Deere's new Perma-Clutch; a wet clutch that would last much longer, virtually the life of the tractor.